orkung/orkung.github.io/_posts/2021-03-24-kafka-notlari.md

 subscribing consumer group.
 Consumer instances can be in seperate processes or on seperate machines.

+Consumers read messages.
+In other publish/subscribe systems, these clients may be called *subscribers* or *readers*

+#### Broker
+Kafka brokers are designed to operate as part of a *cluster*.
+Within a cluster of brokers, one broker will also function as the cluster *controller* (elected automatically from the live members of the cluster).
+The controller is responsible for administrative operations, including assigning partitions to brokers and monitoring for broker failures.
+A partition is owned by a single broker in the cluster, and that broker called the *leader* of the partition.
+A partition may be assigned to multiple brokers, which will result in the partition being replicated (as seen in Figure 1-7).
+This provides redundancy of messages in the partition, such that another broker can take over leadership if there is a broker failure.

 [//]: # export ZK="172.20.0.3:2181"
 [//]: # /opt/kafka/bin/kafka-topics.sh --zookeeper $ZK --list
 [//]: # export ZK="172.20.0.3:2181"